Saving the Mary River “Punk” Turtle Mary River, South East Queensland

-With your support we’ll implement a head-start program where hatchlings will be grown in captivity to increase their chance of survival when released.
+With your support we’ll implement a head-start program where hatchlings will be grown in an area as close to their natural habitat as possible to increase their chance of survival when released.
 This aims to increase the wild population of the Mary River Turtlewhich has seen a decrease of 95% over the past fifty years.
 As the highest rate of mortality is in hatchlings and juveniles there is a need to ensure they can survive.
 The project will trial a six, twelve and month trial and study.

 The project will involve known nesting banks that will be physically monitors for nests.
 Thirty nests will then be protected with plastic mesh to protect them from predators.
 Prior to hatching three-hundred eggs will be collected, hatched and grown and the hatchlings cared for in a controlled environment.
 Three cohorts of one-hundred turtles will then be released into the river, aged six, twelve and eighteen months.
 A mark and recapture study will be conducted to measure the survival of each cohort with monitoring conducted at six and twelve months.
 Survival rates will be compared, and recommendations made for effective strategies that will be shared with other turtle conservation groups.

 Urgency and action:

 Ensuring the survival of hatchlings and ensuring their survival is the most important action we can take for the Mary River Turtle.
 Over the past two decades the protection of nests from predators has ensured thousands of hatchlings have entered the river.
 Nest protection alone was not an effective strategy.
 Research by Charles Sturt Darwin University found little evidence of successful recruitment suggesting high rates of mortality instream.

 We will now trail a new technique of head starting as the solution to this problem.
 This involves keeping hatchlings in captivity for up to one year before release and testing to see how effective this is in reducing in-river mortality of juveniles.
 The study outcomes will be used to prevent the species becoming extinct in the next few decades and can then be considered for use in other river systems and for other endangered turtle species throughout Australia.